Setting up a Syslog Server

 Scope

-This article describes the process of setting up a Syslog server on a Windows PC connected to the Axia network.
+This article describes setting up a Syslog server on a Windows PC connected to the Axia network.

 Description

 Sometimes it's necessary to review data in logs to help troubleshoot a problem.
-In some cases, either the device is not capable of maintaining an internal log (Studio Mix Engine) or reboots / crashes cause internal logs to get lost.
+In some cases, either the device cannot maintain an internal log (Studio Mix Engine) or reboots/crashes cause internal logs to get lost.
 Setting up a syslog server can help in this area:

 PC Requirements